lorenzo-mari/discrete-epidemicity/figures_scripts/README.md

 The scripts in this folder replicate the full set of reactivity/epidemicity analyses reported in the paper and reproduce all figures included within the main text and the supporting information (SI).
-Note that, in some cases, results are pre-calculated in order to save lengthy computational times.
-Users who whish to repeat all calculations should set the flag_comp variable equal to 1 in the relevant routines.

 Specifically:
 - plot_figures.m is the master script through which the individual routines (included in the scripts folder) that generate the figures are called;